 Collection size: 41.5 linear feet

 How to Use this Collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
-Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.